 Employment and Breastfeeding in New Jersey

 Many parents choose to or must return to work soon after their babies are born.
 With the availability of reliable breast pumps, it is possible to continue breastfeeding after returning to paid employment.
 New Jersey and federal laws protect an employee’s right to express breastmilk in the workplace.
-Please see information on the rights of a breastfeeding employee on our Legal Rights–Breastfeeding and Employment page here.
+Please see information and downloadable fact sheets on the rights of a breastfeeding employee on our Legal Rights–Breastfeeding and Employment page.

 Breastfeeding benefits to employers include: